 Any excavator that violates these rules, and damages buried lines, may be liable for fines and penalties and may be held responsible by the owner to pay to restore the damaged facility.

-Large Non-Continuous Work Areas (i.e. Highway signage project or delineator installation)
+Large Non-Continuous Work Areas

-The preference on how to submit locate requests largely
+(i.e., Highway signage project or delineator installation)

-depends on the density of the work or excavation areas.
+The preference for a locate request largely depends on the density of the work or excavation areas.
 Locate request size is restricted to: